martijndierckx/shelly-updater/README.md

-# Shelly Updater Docker image
+# Shelly Offline Updater Docker image

-Run the following docker compose config once in a while to update all your Shelly devices to the latest firmware.
+When you are running your shellies in a separate VLAN without any internet access, but still want them to be updated once in a while, you can use this Docker image to achieve that.

+Run it on a Docker host with internet access which is also reachable by the Shellies.

 ```
 version: '3'